hrituraj-hr/1000genome-project/README.md

 # 1000genome-project
-Filtering a data from VCF file and applying K-Means on the filtered data
+Filtering the data from VCF file and applying K-Means on the filtered data to make the clustors based on ATGC genomes.